 Face groaned while looking around the house in dismay.
 B.A simply grunted in agreement.
 He wasn't going to admit it to anyone, but he felt exhausted.
 There wouldn't be any more driving tonight if it was up to him.

-Hannibal approached his frustrated lieutenant and put an assuring hand on his shoulder.
+Hannibal approached his frustrated lieutenant and placed a reassuring hand on his shoulder.

 "I suggest we bring in the groceries and try and settle down for the night.
 I don't think this house has been habituated for a while.
 So we won't intrude on anyone's privacy, hopefully..."